pip-services/pip-services-docs/content/en/node/commons/_index.md

 }
 ```

-Then here is how the component can be used in the code
+The code below shows how this component can be used in practice:

 ```typescript
 import { ConfigParams } from 'pip-services3-commons-node';